 The assassination attempt on Donald Trump at his golf club is a reminder of the challenges the Secret Service faces when protecting the former president outdoors.

 The US Secret Service has uncovered an assassination plot against Mr. Trump, while the former US President was playing golf at the Trump International Golf Club in West Palm Beach, Florida on September 15.
 When the US Secret Service opened fire, the suspect tried to escape, but was later arrested.
 At the scene, the authorities found an AK-74 rifle with a scope, and a GoPro camera.
-It is not yet clear whether the suspect fired before the security team attacked the suspect.
-It is known that the suspect was only about 275 - 460m away from Mr. Trump.
+It is not yet clear whether the suspect fired before the security team attacked the subject.
+It is known that the subject was only about 275 - 460m away from Mr. Trump.

 Mr. Trump's golf hobby poses many challenges for the US Secret Service's security protection.
 Photo: USA Today